 2. Why are we trying to accomplish this?

-We know that the church cannot function without volunteers and we recognize the importance of investing in our volunteer workforce.
+We know the church cannot function without volunteers and recognize the importance of investing in our volunteer workforce.

 3. Who is the best person to perform these duties?

 Identify the necessary job skills for the job.
-This step will help when trying to pinpoint the best candidate for the position.
+This step will help pinpoint the best candidate for the position.

 For example, the job candidate should have: